I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_state.md

 <b>SendAuthorizationState</b> must contain one of the following values:

+#### NdisPortAuthorizationUnknown

+The port's authorization state for send operations is unknown.

+#### NdisPortAuthorized

+The port is authorized for send operations.

+#### NdisPortUnauthorized

+The port is not authorized for send operations.

+#### NdisPortReauthorizing

+The port is re-authorizing for send operations.

 `SendControlState`

 The current control state of the port for send operations.
 This member must contain one of the
      following values:

+#### NdisPortControlStateUnknown

+The port's control state for send operations is unknown.

+#### NdisPortControlStateControlled

+The port is in a controlled state for send operations.
+That is, the port requires
+       authorization.

+#### NdisPortControlStateUncontrolled

+The port is in an uncontrolled state for send operations.
+That is, the port does not require
+       authorization.

 `XmitLinkSpeed`